-The British Isles were at certain points in early History connected to larger bodies of land such as mainland Europe via the now submerged Doggerland.
-When the sea levels rose to their modern levels, the new Islands made the existing creatures adapt to the fresh environmental circumstance's.
-Over the years many of these creatures failed to adapt and were replaced by more versatile version's of their species or they fell prey to a growing human population.
+The British Isles were at certain points in time connected to larger bodies of land such as mainland Europe via the now submerged Doggerland.
+When the sea levels rose to their modern levels, the new Islands made the existing creatures adapt to the fresh environmental circumstances.
+Over the years many of these creatures failed to adapt and were replaced by more versatile versions of their species or they fell prey to a growing human population.

-We have numerous fossils from all across the British Isle's and from them we are able to theorize their dietary requirements and how they interacted with the early Human hunter gatherers.
-I have listed Five creatures that were once native to the British Isles but due to a number of factors, are no longer part of the natural environment.
+We have numerous fossils from all across the British Isles and from them, we are able to theorize their dietary requirements and how they interacted with the early hunter gatherers.
+There were many creatures that were once native to the British Isles but due to a number of factors, they are now no longer part of the natural environment.

 The Irish Elk

 We have fossil records that proves a large Elk with antlers spanning over 10 feet existed in Ireland, Scotland and the Isle of Man.
 These creatures thrived at a time when Ireland was a landscape of rolling grasslands and possessed an absence of thick woodlands.
 Outside of the British Isles, the giant deer would have roamed much of Europe, and its skeleton can be found across much of the continent.
 Because the best finds have been found in Irish Bogs, the name of the animal has stuck.